A salute and one last kiss: Family & colleagues bid tearful adieu to Kashmir Police officer | Law-Order

 A salute and one last kiss: Family & colleagues bid tearful adieu to Kashmir Police officer

-Wanis wife folded her hands before the coffin as if seeking forgiveness, and then took the photograph of Wani, in uniform, and kissed it a number of times.The whole J-K Police parivar stands together in paying tribute to our martyr colleague, ADGP Vijay Kumar told reporters at the ceremony.Wani was shot by terrorists on October 29 when he was engaged in a cricket match with local boys at Eidgah grounds in downtown Srinagar.
+Wanis wife folded her hands before the coffin as if seeking forgiveness, and then took the photograph of Wani, in uniform, and kissed it a number of times.The whole J-K Police parivar stands together in paying tribute to our martyr colleague, ADGP Vijay Kumar told reporters at the ceremony.Wani was later buried at the familys ancestral graveyard in Narwara locality of the city.

 - Country: